 COURSES

 Required (core) courses are shown below, in bold.
 Whereas core courses remain the same year-in and year-out, elective offerings vary.
 The sample electives are compiled from past offerings by DASA faculty.
 Actual choices extend beyond this sample list.
-Also, students who have not completed an undergraduate statistics class with a grade of B or better have several ways to demonstrate required competence before enrolling in Grad Statistics II.

 Rubric for DASA